 Landlords and building managers implement pet bans to protect against property damage.
 But emotional support animals aren’t ordinary pets and shouldn’t be treated the same.
 ‘No pet’ policies contribute to further shrinking the available housing market for those with mental health disabilities.
 The Fair Housing Act has worked to correct these inconsistencies.

 Traveling can be nerve-wracking for anyone.
 But for those with severe mental health struggles, it can be completely overwhelming.
-For some, it can feel almost impossible to be emotionally present around new people or places.
+For some, being emotionally present around new people or places can feel almost impossible.
 For others, large groups are panic-inducing.
-With an ESA approval, you can confidently bring your pet along on trains, rideshares, shops and restaurants, popular attractions, and more—no matter where you are.
+With ESA approval, you can confidently bring your pet along on trains, rideshares, shops and restaurants, popular attractions, and more—no matter where you are.

 Your pet is a crucial support to your emotional well-being.
 Now, make it official.
 Support Pets makes it easy to get an ESA letter in three easy steps.